History of Respiratory Care Overview and Practice Questions

 X-Rays

-He created large-scale commercial preparation of oxygen.
+He created large-scale commercial oxygen.

 38. What is the AARC’s mission?

-The American Association for Respiratory Care (AARC) will continue to be the leading national and international professional association for respiratory care.
-The AARC will encourage and promote professional excellence, advance the science and practice of respiratory care, and serve as an advocate for patients, their families, the public, the profession, and the respiratory therapist.
+“The American Association for Respiratory Care (AARC) will continue to be the leading national and international professional association for respiratory care.
+The AARC will encourage and promote professional excellence, advance the science and practice of respiratory care, and serve as an advocate for patients, their families, the public, the profession, and the respiratory therapist.”

 39. Which organization is responsible for accreditation in the respiratory care field?

-Committee on Accreditation of Respiratory Care (CoARC).
+Committee on Accreditation of Respiratory Care (CoARC)

 40. Which organization is responsible for credentialing in the respiratory care field?